ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/hub-sink-replication.markdown

 1. **A Hub task**
 2. **Hub Access/es**
    Multiple Sink tasks can connect the Hub using each access.
-   For each access, you need to issue a certificate with the Hub's public key and with a private key (that the Hub task doesn't keep) for Sink tasks that need to connect the Hub using this access.
+   For each access, you need to issue a certificate with a private key (that the Hub doesn't keep) for Sink tasks that need to connect the Hub using this access.
 3. **Sink task/s**
+4. **Filtering**
+   You can enable or disable replication filtering, and specify paths to documents whose replication is allowed.
+   Allowed paths are defined separately for the Hub and for the Sink.
+   You can further increase filtering resolution, by defining separate lists of allowed paths for incoming and outgoing documents.

 When this is done, changed documents whose replication is allowed by both Hub and Sink will replicate.